Skip to main content

 Why Skipping the Diagnostic Costs More Than the Diagnostic

-Here's the pattern I see over and over: a client gets excited about an AI implementation.
-They want to skip the audit and go straight to building.
+Here's the pattern I see over and over: a client gets excited about a project.
+They want to skip the diagnostic and go straight to building.
 The consultant, eager to close the deal, agrees.

 Three months later, the scope has expanded, the timeline has doubled, and the consultant is doing remediation work that costs more than the audit would have.